 If you’ve identified the cause (or causes) of your high electricity bill, there are small steps as well as more significant home improvement measures that you can take to combat them.

 Installing solar panels on your roof can save you thousands of dollars on your electricity bill.
 If properly sized, your solar energy system can offset more than 100% of your current electricity consumption, allowing you to eliminate your electricity bill.
 Depending on how many solar panels you can fit on your roof and exposure to sunlight, the average homeowner can save anywhere from $10,000 – $50,000 on their electricity bill over 20 years.
 With solar energy, you can also break from the rising electricity costs from your utility company since you will be generating your own renewable energy.

 Scheduling an energy audit for your home can help identify various improvements you can make to improve your energy efficiency and lower your electricity bills.
-Typically, an energy auditor will identify areas that could benefit from LED lights, weather stripping, insulation, and energy-efficient appliances.
+Typically, an energy auditor will identify areas that could benefit from main panel upgrades to LED lights, weather stripping, insulation, and energy-efficient appliances.

 In some instances, your electricity bill may be shockingly high despite taking all of the right steps to be energy conscious.
 If that is the case, you could have some type of electrical fault or error that is impacting your electrical system.
 Faulty electrical wiring could cause a sudden increase in electricity consumption, or your electrical meter may be broken.
 If you continue to see a higher than expected electricity bill, even after taking all of the necessary steps to troubleshoot the exact cause, it may be time to call a certified electrician.
 An experienced electrician can help identify the reason for the increase and save you money on future bills.

 Are you interested in a home energy audit or installing solar for your home?
 Call Forme Solar Electric at (714) 694-2262 and get started today!